scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

 <div class="solution">
 The return type here is `ErrorsOr[List[Int]]`, which expands to `Validated[List[String], List[Int]]`.
-The semantics for cartesian `combine` on validated are accumulating error handling, so the result is either a list of even `Ints`, or a list of errors detailing which `Ints` failed the test:
+The semantics for semigroupal `combine` on validated are accumulating error handling, so the result is either a list of even `Ints`, or a list of errors detailing which `Ints` failed the test: